jonlinca/ACLandR/README.md

 ![Test the model on the first row](Step%204%20-%20R%20Model%20result.PNG?raw=true)

-It should return 16.259, which is the predicted number of wins for this record.
+It should return 16.259, which is the predicted number of wins for the first record in the dataset.

 You have now created the prediction mechanism and the call, which ACL will tap directly into when calling R.